Resources available to you

-- Project Safe continues to offer its support group, Rooted in Resilience, now as a virtual support group meeting.
-The meetings will be held via Zoom Wednesdays from 4 pm-5 pm CT.
+- Project Safe continues to offer its support group, Rooted in Resilience, weekly during the Fall and Spring semesters.
 Please contact Sarah Jordan Welch at email@example.com for more information.

 - The Recreation and Wellness Center is currently closed until further notice.
 Students should check the website for up-to-date information.

-- The Graduate Life Coach, Stacey Satchell, is available to meet with graduate students via Zoom.
+- Academic Life Coaches in the Graduate School are available to meet with graduate students in person or via Zoom.
 Students can schedule an appointment online.

 - The Office of LGBTQI Life staff are available via email and virtual office hours.